- What is Securities Litigation?

 - Unfair Competition, Trade Secrets, and Employee Raiding Litigation

+A recent retiree sees her improperly diversified retirement nest-egg lose half its value in a few weeks.
 An elderly couple loses their life savings in an investment recommended by their accountant, who pocketed a secret commission.
+An investor incurs massive losses because his portfolio is tied to the oil markets.
 A financial advisor is wrongfully accused of fraud for recommending a diversified portfolio of bonds that declined in the financial crisis.
 A successful executive prematurely exercises all of his company stock options, costing him millions in lost profits, on the misleading advice of an investment advisor only interested in earning fees.

 A brokerage firm is accused of violating regulations even though there was no evidence its customers were harmed.
-These are a few examples of the securities litigation cases we investigate, litigate, and resolve through settlement, arbitration, or trial.
+These are a few examples of the securities arbitration and litigation cases we investigate, litigate, and resolve through settlement, arbitration, or trial for our clients.